 Exceptional circumstances

 Exceptional circumstances are when a customer is experiencing a situation, or multiple complex circumstances, that are extraordinary, temporary and/or beyond their control.
 This may require us to make a decision that goes beyond usual departmental policy.
-Examples may include where a customer is experiencing domestic, family or sexual violence or has been impacted by a natural disaster.
+For example, where a customer is experiencing domestic, family or sexual violence, or has been impacted by a natural disaster.

 Community housing

-Community housing is housing assistance delivered by non-government organisations, local governments and community organisations.
+Community housing is a form of social housing assistance delivered by non-government organisations, local governments and community organisations.
 It is for eligible people in need of housing assistance, who cannot access other forms of housing.